homanchou/xr/book/build-your-own-webvr-site.md

 - By extension, the promise of A-frame's library of components failed to live up to its promise for me because I couldn't get code to work together from different A-frame components because of version issues

 ### Babylon.js
-- Does pretty much all the things Three.js can do but retains backward compatibility as a core tenant!
+- Does pretty much all the things Three.js can do, but (and it's a huge deal) retains backward compatibility as a core tenant!
 - Has a prototyping playground to share working code or troubleshoot with others
 - Superb community that fixes bugs within 24 hours.
 - Stitching together code from various playgrounds just works as expected.